sil-rodriguez/flight-reservations/README.md

 This is a demo application.
 It exposes an API to create and search for flight reservations.

 Getting started:
-The application can be run on docker using the 'docker-compose up' command from the main demo folder.
+The application can be run on docker using the following commands in main project folder: docker-compose build docker-compose up

 This app is configured for the windows docker host 192.168.99.100.
 If using another operating system or a different docker ip, the spring.data.mongodb.host property must be modified at the application.properties file.